gsweissheimer/javascript/LOOKS DA JUH/README.md

 ### Welcome to my personal project!

-Beside my sister Juliana, bachelor of fashion, I`m developing a mobile app to help peaple around the world with daily fashion.
+Beside my sister Juliana, bachelor of fashion, I`m developing a mobile app to help people around the world with daily fashion.
 Project on going with 60% done.

 <br /><br />Thank you for your appreciation!